gatsbyjs/gatsby/packages/gatsby-plugin-manifest/README.md

 ### Automatic configuration

-In the automatic configuration you are responsible for defining the entire web app manifest ecept for the icons, you only provide a hi-res source icon to be used to auto generate the default set of icons.
+In the automatic configuration you are responsible for defining the entire web app manifest except for the icons.
+You only provide a hi-res source icon.
+The icons themselves and the needed configuration will be generated.
 See the example below:

 ```javascript
 // In your gatsby-config.js